andoniaf/tmux-plugin-spotify/README.md

 Usage
 -----

-In order to see currently played Spotify song via this tmux plugin, add the following command to your `.tmux.conf` file:
+In order to see currently played Spotify song and artist via this tmux plugin, add the following command to your `.tmux.conf` file:

 ```
-#{spotify_song}
+#{spotify_status}
 ```

 You can also set more options like: